Arunachal helicopter crash: Search on for fifth Army personnel, probe ordered | Business

 - India

-A search was underway on Saturday for the missing Army personnel who was on board the chopper that crashed in Upper Siang district of Arunachal Pradesh, a defence spokesperson said.
+A search was underway on Saturday for the missing Army personnel who was on board the helicopter that crashed in the Upper Siang district of Arunachal Pradesh, a defence spokesperson said.

 The advanced light helicopter (ALH), carrying five Army personnel including two pilots, was on regular sorties when it crashed at 10.43 am on Friday near Migging, around 25 km south of Tuting.

-The Army and the Air Force were searching to locate the mortal remains of the fifth personnel, defence spokesperson Lt Col A S Walia said.
+The Army and the Air Force are at present searching to locate the mortal remains of the fifth personnel, defence spokesperson Lt Col A S Walia said.

 The crash site is extremely challenging in terms of hills with steep gradients and thick jungle, he said.